In this interview, AZoSensors talks to Michael Guckees about digitalization, a megatrend in digital automation.

 We can create databases with data from the sensor and the diagnostic function and utilize them for further analyses and system updates.
 This leads to another megatrend: Big Data!
 Once sufficient data has been compiled, we can use intelligent algorithms to identify failures in products or in the production machines and tools.

-The process time can be controlled and reduced by doing an in-depth analysis, enabling the user to improve production flows.
+The processing time can be controlled and reduced by doing an in-depth analysis, enabling the user to improve production flows.
 The aim of predictive maintenance is to minimalize machine downtime by scheduling timely service and maintenance.

 Which Industries Utilize Digital Measurements?